rachidsakara/vue-crypto-app/README.md

 > I’ll update this `README.md` file with the link of the written version of this application once it got published.
 So, stay tunned!

 ## Project Overview
-> This is a YouTube video that explain the basic functionality of this project: https://www.youtube.com/watch?v=FVrKsOhv9LY.
+> This is a YouTube video that explains the basic functionality of this project: https://www.youtube.com/watch?v=FVrKsOhv9LY.

 [![Cryptocurrency Application Overview](https://i.ibb.co/hWrQqN2/News-component.png?raw=true)](https://www.youtube.com/watch?v=FVrKsOhv9LY "Cryptocurrency Application Overview")